Specifying Control Valve Data

 After you've entered the design and flow characteristics for your valve, click the OK button.
 This will generate all of the valve data necessary for use within the program.

-If you have a legacy control valve catalog created in C-Library, then you can use to access these catalogs.
-Without the older C-Library catalogs, this feature is non-functional.
+If you have a legacy control valve catalog created in C-Library, then you can use

 For reference to older versions of PIPE-FLO® see attachments below. .